French Alps - Speed Flying & Paragliding

 To find out if you're suitable visit our pilot levels

 The French Alps are the perfect playground for all types of adventurous pursuits - including speed flying.
-All popular flying sites are served with efficient lift systems or there is opportunity for ‘hike and fly’.
-The exact flying locations are chosen on a day to day basis depending on the prevailing weather conditions and the preferences of the group.
+All the popular flying sites are served with efficient lift systems or there is opportunity for ‘hike and fly’.
+This year we will be based in Grand Bornand.

-Local Fees and Rules - There are may be some fees to pay to the local club to fly (not included in the trip price), but generally sites are free to use for qualified pilots.
-Lift passes (to takeoff, or for other activities) are not included in the package.
+There may be some small fees to pay to the local club to fly (not included in the trip price), but generally sites are free to use for qualified pilots.
+Lift passes to takeoff, or for other activities are not included in the package.
 Multi- day passes can be obtained and some options cover mountain bike transfer up the hill (there are hundreds of kilometres of marked downhill tracks).
 Mountain bikes and equipment can be rented locally.

-Expert speed flying and paragliding guiding will be provided throughout the week.
-Transport will be provided to shuttle the group to the flying area, some XC retrieves will be available.
+Expert speed flying coaching and paragliding guiding will be provided throughout the week.
+Transport will be provided to shuttle the group to the flying area and some XC retrieves will be available.
 The group will move on to other activity areas when conditions dictate.
 Speed flying generally only takes place from when the cable car opens at 0900 until late morning as the thermals build and the valley breeze kicks in.

-We will be based in a smart, clean and bright apartment near the flying area (currently for 2021 provisionally booked in Le Grand Bornand).
-Accommodation is on a ‘self catering’ basis.
+We will be based in a clean and bright apartment near the flying area (currently for 2022 provisionally booked in Le Grand Bornand).
+Accommodation will be on a ‘self catering’ basis.
 Clients can make their own meals in the apartment or eat out in one of the many excellent restaurants nearby.
 Usually groups put a little money together to buy the basics for the week – tea / coffee / milk / cereal / plus beer and wine of course!
 Local supermarkets are very good and have a great range of food and drink products.